colinnewell/using-athens/README.md

 # athens-proxy config

-Playing about with providing access to private repo's on storage like github or bitbucket via a go proxy (athens).
+Playing about with providing access to private repo's on storage like github or bitbucket via a go proxy [athens](https://github.com/gomods/athens).

 Run the setup script to create an ssh key to use with an account to access the private server.